 Alongside established freelance illustration career paths, our graduates work across the creative industries in roles such as film directors, set designers, art/creative directors, illustration agents, visualisers, designers, model-makers, animators, storyboard artists, puppeteers, theatrical/film costume and prop designers.

 See some of our students' work on Flickr.

 Watch our video to hear about studying for a Design degree at UWE Bristol.

 The tutors have always given 100% of their enthusiasm and time, and have set interesting and challenging briefs to build our confidence and to help develop our personal visual language.
 The course has helped me to become a proper artist.
 Ig

-The first year introduces you nature its applications in problem solving.
+The first year introduces you to illustration and its applications in problem solving.
 Major emphasis is placed on drawing draughtsmanship as basis communication foundation personal language.
 You are encouraged to explore a wide range of traditional and digital media and to explore painting techniques and the translation of image into printmaking.

 You will be introduced to the wider experience of professional illustration practice.
 You will experience sequential storytelling and the exposition of complex ideas in single images.
 You are encouraged at all times to reflect on your personal practice and to understand the sources that drive and inform it.

 In the second semester, there is the opportunity to undertake an international exchange programme at one of our partner institutions in Europe or further afield.

 - Professional Practice and Work Experience in Illustration 2

 You will take responsibility for your own creative progress through a programme of student-led self-directed study, where individualism and innovation are encouraged.
 Business studies and freelance seminars led by practicing illustrators will advise you in the selection and presentation of a professional portfolio of work.